Xar-Me-Ison/prompt-shell/README.md

-# prompt-shell
+# PromptShell
-A knock-off of Shell or Bash, it's just an attempt for me to learn...
+### An absolute knock-off of Powershell.

+### It's simply an attempt for me to refresh the language of C++ in my mind, and learn how most terminals' commands work.